yjiaWu/cse15l-lab-reports/Lab_report_5.md

 ![image](Labreport5_1.7.png)<br>

 ## Part 2
 One thing very cool I learnt in the lab is `vim`.
 Trough the `vim` commend, I can successfully edit files in the terminal, and commit the change to the github through terminal as well.
 Before, I always thought terminal is used to run files, and I didn't know that terminal is powerful enough to edit the file.
-By knowing how to use a vim, when I access something that is not locally downloaded in computer, I can still have a method to make adjustment to it and view the content of the file.
+By knowing how to use `vim`, when I access something that is not locally downloaded in computer, I can still have a method to make adjustment to it and view the content of the file.
 I think this is a very powerful tool.